zama-ai/concrete-ml/docs/developer-guide/debug_support_submit_issues.md

 Before opening an issue or asking for support, we encourage the users to read this documentation to understand common issues and limations of Concrete-ML, as well as checking the [outstanding issues on github](https://github.com/zama-ai/concrete-ml/issues).

-Furthermore, undefined behavior may occur if inputset, which is internally used by the compilation core to set bit widths of some intermediate data, is not sufficiently representative of the future user inputs.
-With all the inputs in the inputset, it appears that intermediate data can be represented as an n-bit integer.
+Furthermore, undefined behavior may occur if input-set, which is internally used by the compilation core to set bit widths of some intermediate data, is not sufficiently representative of the future user inputs.
+With all the inputs in the input-set, it appears that intermediate data can be represented as an n-bit integer.
 But, for a particular computation, this same intermediate data needs additional bits to be represented.
 The FHE execution for this computation will result in an incorrect output, as typically occurs in integer overflows in classical programs.

 If you didn't find an answer, you can ask a question on the [Zama forum](https://community.zama.ai), or in the FHE.org [discord](https://discord.fhe.org).